 II.
 Conditions: What Can Be Treated, What Is Treated, Specialty Areas (And Yes, Acupuncture Does Work)

 Acupuncture is really good for several health concerns, such as pain management; anxiety, stress, and/or PTSD; insomnia, headaches, and allergies; and general health maintenance.
 (According to the World Health Organization, acupuncture effectively treats a long list of concerns, outlined here).
 Generally, any acupuncturist you see is going to be good at treating pain, anxiety, and general health maintenance.
 That’s the bread and butter of any practice.
 Specialty areas, for their part, vary and are usually listed on the practitioner’s web site.

 A common theme for acupuncturists is that they often had a health condition that was not helped by Western medicine but which was cured by TCM.
 People choose to specialize for varying reasons, but first-hand experience with an issue can often mean that the acupuncturist specializes in it.
 Another way that acupuncturists gets really good at a specialty is if they somehow attracted a certain patient type in student clinic and consequently, he or she developed as a practitioner by working with that population.

 I am a generalist the way most acupuncturists are (see above).
-My specialty areas are: pain relief, including occupational health for musicians and other performers; Ehlers-Danlos management support; men’s health; gut health and body image; aesthetic acupuncture; preventative care for all persons (non-gender-specific); and wellness education.
+My specialty areas are: pain relief, including occupational health for musicians and other performers; Ehlers-Danlos management support; stress relief; men’s health; gut health and body image; aesthetic acupuncture, including scar revision; preventative care for all persons (non-gender-specific); and wellness education.